89605502155/nestjs-setup-migration-typeorm/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+You need to install docker in your PC.

 ## Installation